Operational clarity for daily work

 Hotel Housekeeping - CELLYPSO

-The Housekeeping Department is responsible for delivering the hotel's core product – clean rooms and well-maintained public and administrative areas.
+It owns the hotel's core product: clean rooms and well-kept public and back-of-house areas.

-Housekeeping works closely with other hotel departments such as Front Office, Food & Beverage (restaurants, kitchen, room service), Accounting, and Management.
+The work overlaps daily with other departments, including Front Office, Food & Beverage (restaurants, kitchen, room service), Accounting, and Management.

 Housekeeping in the Hotel's Structure